Haptic-Solutions/DepthExtrapolator/README.md

 To run, put your two images in the 'test' directory.
 One image name 'left.PNG' and the other name 'right.PNG' then run the main program from the root directory.

+All camera paramters such as lense focal length, and image sensor size/resolution must be accurate and image alignment is critical for a true output.
+Output is in meters.
+There is not auto-calibration and currently paramiters are set in code before compile time.